hollloh/BibliaSacraVulgatae/README.md

 # BibliaSacraVulgatae

-vulgate in one text file; also english translation alongside (differing file) using douay and rheims
+vulgate in one text file

+in separate file: english translation using douay and rheims